-We had the two most amazing days of our lives over Christmas break when we visited Anbarasi, a Miracle Foundation Home in Southern India.
-Besides the fun we had spending time with kids of our ages, it also opened our eyes a lot from seeing kids who are having a “bit different” life from the ones we see here for kids here in Westlake in Austin on a day to day basis.
+We had the two most amazing days of our lives over Christmas break when we visited Anbarasi, Child Care Institution (CCI) in Southern India.
+It also opened our eyes a lot from seeing children who are having a “bit different” life from the ones we see here for kids here in Westlake in Austin on a day to day basis.

 After our return from Anbarasi, we reflected on the whole trip and made a list of the interesting things we had observed on the trip.
-The trip has changed our opinion of what an orphanage is really like, particularly those run by the Miracle Foundation.
+The trip has changed our opinion of what a CCI is really like, particularly those partnered by the Miracle Foundation.
 These are few of our observations we would love to share with you all.

-a) From the time we arrived and traditional Indian welcome and dance show they put on for us through all the fun activities we did, we observed that they were excited and smiling and laughing most of the time.
-These kids in general were extremely happy.
-That was not our expectation before we went there because the image of an orphanage is one of sadness and a lot of crying.
+a) From the time we arrived and traditional Indian welcome they put on for us through all the fun activities we did, we observed that they were excited and smiling and laughing most of the time.
+These children in general were extremely happy.
+That was not our expectation before we went there because the image of a CCI is one of sadness and a lot of crying.

 b) When we went around the campus for a tour we were again surprised with the quality of the campus’ infrastructure.
-We expected to see a stereotypical orphanage like in an Oliver Twist movie.
+We expected to see a stereotypical institution like in an Oliver Twist movie.
 Instead it was much better than we expected and looked like a newly painted dorm of a school with pictures of elephants on the walls.
 It also looked a lot more beautiful than the buildings around it which were gray and drab.
-Outside, it looked like the garbage man had not come in 10 years, while inside the place was very clean and we felt very comfortable being there.
+Inside the place was very clean and we felt very comfortable being there.

-e)Lastly, we were very impressed with how well these kids took care of each other and their surroundings.
-For example, right before we sat down to eat, two boys got out brooms and cleaned the floor of the dining hall.
-We also saw these kids, wash their own dishes and clothes, and put their beds away and in general keeping the place free of clutter.
+e)Lastly, we were very impressed with how well these children took care of each other and their surroundings.
+We also saw these children wash their own dishes and clothes, and put their beds away and in general keeping the place free of clutter.
 Compared to the kids in my school, who wait for their moms to clean for them, this is so incredible.
 When one of the little kids wanted to rest, they rested their heads on the bigger kids’ laps.
 We saw very little bullying or taunting and they all seemed to live like a happy family.

 Much Love & Respect,